-3 Please note that in accordance with the Illinois Charter Schools Law (105 ILCS 5/27A-10), at least 50% of the instructional staff at a charter school must be licensed when the school begins serving students, and at least 75% of the instructional staff at a charter school must be licensed by the beginning of the fourth year of the school's operation.
+&lt;sup>2 Please note that in accordance with the Illinois Charter Schools Law (105 ILCS 5/27A-10), at least 50% of the instructional staff at a charter school must be licensed when the school begins serving students, and at least 75% of the instructional staff at a charter school must be licensed by the beginning of the fourth year of the school's operation.

-TOPIC CHARTER CONTRACT Principal Requirements None.
-Must have a Professional Educator License with an Administrative Endorsement.
-Special Education Must follow IDEA, Illinois Special Education Statutes and Regulations, and ISBE and CPS Special Education Policies and Procedures.
-Must follow IDEA, Illinois Special Education Statutes and Regulations, and ISBE and CPS Special Education Policies and Procedures.
-Policies for Student Conduct Policies must comply with Illinois Charter Schools Law and other applicable laws.
+TOPIC CHARTER CONTRACT Policies for Student Conduct Policies must comply with Illinois Charter Schools Law and other applicable laws.
 Must follow CPS Student Code of Conduct.
 Chicago Teachers Union School is not subject to CTU collective bargaining agreement.
 School is not subject to CTU collective bargaining agreement.
 Teacher Pension Fund Licensed teachers in pension fund; others covered by Social Security.
 All teachers covered by Social Security.
 Principals, Teachers and Staff Employed by: Charter school board or sub- contracted management organization.
 Contract school board or sub- contracted management organization.
 Employee Compensation Determined by school operator.
 Determined by school operator.
 Governance Governing board.
-Governing board.4 Admissions Open admissions and will need to hold a lottery if over-subscribed; preference may be given to students who live within an attendance boundary, if assigned.
-Open admissions like a charter school, unless approved by the Chicago Board of Education to align its admission process with the educational model (e.g. an artsfocused school may require an audition or portfolio for admission).
+Governing board.
+Admissions Open admissions and will need to hold a lottery if over-subscribed; preference may be given to students who live within an attendance boundary, if assigned.
+Open admissions like a Charter school, unless approved by the Chicago Board of Education to align its admission process with the educational model (e.g. an artsfocused school may require an audition or portfolio for admission).

-4 Please note that contract schools are authorized through the Chicago Board of Education via Illinois School Code, 105 ILCS 5/34-18(30); the Chicago Board of Education has authority over school policies.
+&lt;sup>3 Please note that contract schools are authorized through the Chicago Board of Education via Illinois School Code, 105 ILCS 5/34-18(30); the Chicago Board of Education has authority over school policies.